 These 3 factors can devastate your business credit scores.
 Do not let anything like this happen to you!
 These are easily preventable.
 Save your business credit scores!

 Uh, oh.
 You tried to build a commercial credit score without truly thinking it through and taking into consideration what affects small business credit rating.
-Let’s take a look at 3 factors can devastate your business credit scores — and how to fix them.
+Let’s take a look at 3 factors that can devastate your business credit scores.
+And how to fix them.
 And you do have to fix them, because this is what affects a business credit rating.

 Credit can be intoxicating.
 Take a look at all that free cash!
 Look at all the important things your company needs!